 multi-crew pilot licence

 The Multi-Crew Pilot Licence is one of our ab initio training paths.
 No prior flying experience is required.
-The MPL program is developed in cooperation with Travel Service and its students are trained in accordance with the standard operating procedures of the airline.
+The MPL program is always offered in cooperation with a partner airline and its students are trained in accordance with the standard operating procedures of the airline.

 The MPL Program usually lasts between 18 and 20 months and includes theoretical and flight training organized in several phases.
-It is followed by Base Training (12 take-offs and landings with in the respective aircraft type) and Line Training – 500 flight hours in commercial operations with the selected airline.
+It is followed by Base Training (12 take-offs and landings with in the respective aircraft type) and Line Training.
+Partner airline guarantees 500 flight hours in commercial operations.

 Applicants must pass a selection screening and obtain an EASA Class 1 Medical Certificate before being offered a place in the program.
 The medical certificate is issued by the Institute of Aviation Medicine (ULZ).
 The partner airline reserves the right to impose a maximum age limit on applicants.